shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

   - Optional, but recommended.
   - Connects to the Rpi via USB
   - NOTE 3/1/2024 - KUSBA MOUNTS I USED WERE NOT VERY GOOD, a direct-mount nozzle accelerometer could be easier, but KUSBA still wasn't bad.
-- Nozzle-mountable USB Accelerometer - Untested by us: [https://amzn.to/4cg55gQ ](https://amzn.to/3Vgk6t9)
+- KUSBA Alternative: Nozzle-mountable USB Accelerometer - Untested by us: [https://amzn.to/4cg55gQ ](https://amzn.to/3Vgk6t9)

 ## High-level Procedure
 **Do not print using PrusaSlicer until Step 7!**